XTrace: Making the most of every sample in stochastic trace estimation: Numerical experiments

 and $\mat{Z}_{n+1} = \mat{Z}_1$ by periodicity.
 The eigenvalues of $\mat{H}$ are known exactly \cite[eqs.~(16)--(17)]{Lit19}, which allows us to precisely evaluate the error of stochastic estimates of $Z(\beta) = Z(\beta, h)$ and $E(\beta) = E(\beta, h)$.
 Before applying stochastic trace estimation, we shift the Hamiltonian matrix by a constant $b = (1 + h)n$ so that $\mat{H} + b \Id$ is positive semidefinite.

-\Cref{fig:tfim_errs} shows the errors of \XTrace and \NysTrace when computing the partition function $Z(\beta, h)$ of the TFIM with $n = 18$, $h = 10$, and $\beta = 0.6$; this is the same setting as in \cref{fig:tfim_single_shot}.
-The thick lines indicate the average errors over 10 trials, while the dashed lines indicate the average error estimates introduced in \cref{sec:error}.
+\Cref{fig:tfim_errs} shows the errors of \HutchPP, \textsc{XTrace}\xspace, and \NysTrace when computing the partition function $Z(\beta, h)$ of the TFIM with $n = 18$, $h = 10$, and $\beta = 0.6$; this is the same setting as in \cref{fig:tfim_single_shot}.
+(The Girard--Hutchinson estimator is omitted because the error is four orders of magnitude larger than the other methods.)
+The thick lines indicate the average errors over 10 trials, while the dashed lines (for \textsc{XTrace}\xspace and \NysTrace) indicate the average error estimates introduced in \cref{sec:error}.
 We observe that the error estimates closely track the true errors, differing by a factor of at most $3.2$.

 \Cref{fig:tfim_energies} shows the average energy $E(\beta,h)/n$ per site for parameters $\beta,h \in [10^{-1},10^1]$, up to a relative error of $10^{-3}$.
 We compute the energy by using \NysTrace, together with the doubling strategy from \cref{sec:adaptive_stopping}.
 To ensure the robustness of the doubling strategy, we use a slightly stricter tolerance $\varepsilon = 10^{-4}$ than our desired accuracy of $10^{-3}$.